-This easy sheet pan dinner is packed with flavors straight from the farm or the garden!
+This easy sheet pan dinner is packed with flavors straight from the farm!
 Use up that fresh basil, parsley, cherry tomatoes, and green beans in this Herb Butter Salmon with Blistered Tomatoes and Green Beans dish!
 It comes together in under 20 minutes and will be a hit with the entire family!

 Sheet Pan Herb Butter Salmon Recipe

-Sheet pan dinners are the best because they minimize clean up by utilizing one cooking vessel and they make cooking hands off.
-This sheet pan dinner is low carb for a nice light meal that is still going to leave you satisfied because it is packed with flavor and loaded with fresh, in-season vegetables.
+Sheet pan dinners are the best because they minimize clean up by utilizing one cooking vessel and they make cooking hands-off.
+This sheet pan dinner is low carb for a nice light meal that is still going to leave you satisfied.
+It is packed with flavor and loaded with fresh, in-season vegetables.

 How to Make Herb Butter